« View All Posts

 5. Work with a HIPAA-Compliant MSSP or MSP

-Partnering with a managed security service provider (MSSP) or managed IT service provider (MSP) ensures your IT infrastructure meets HIPAA standards.
+An experienced managed security service provider (MSSP) or managed IT service provider (MSP) can accelerate remediation and provide continuous monitoring and documentation.

 “Having an experienced cybersecurity team in place makes all the difference when it comes to compliance,” Harris said.
 “An audit could also help while working with an MSSP/MSP, for extra reassurance.”